All Episodes

 We have to show them that we don't think of them as so many Americans have portrayed them to be.

-We have to show them we do accept that they are the quote unquote religion of peace.
+We have to show them we do accept that they are the quote-unquote religion of peace.

-Uh and there could be something more to it than that, too.
+There could be something more to it than that, too.

-Um could be well, you get a little upset.
+Well, you get a little upset.

-They're up the road up from us here.
+They're up the road from us here.

-You know, or we supposed to forget about that.
+Are we supposed to forget about that?

-No, you've got to remember too that there are people in this country who are trying to destroy the traditions and institutions that made it great.
+No, you've got to remember, too, that there are people in this country who are trying to destroy the traditions and institutions that made it great.

-Well, they've done a good job, yeah.
+Well, they've done a good job.

 And they get tolerance.